WadeP6970/johnricco.github.io/_posts/2016-8-5-twitter-bot.md

 **2) The Twitter account and API access**

 I created the actual account, @primaryguidebot, through Twitter's normal sign-up process.
-From there, I registered a Twitter app at [link].
+From there, I registered a Twitter app [here](apps.twitter.com).
 This where you'll find the credentials needed to programmatically interface with Twitter.
 More on that below.

 **3) The R script**